 Applying for a job

-All job applicants are required to register their interest through our online career centre where you can provide relevant personal information, and upload your curriculum vitae along with any relevant supporting documentation that will enable us to consider your suitability for the position you have applied for.
+All job applicants are required to register their interest through the online career centre where you can provide relevant personal information, and upload your curriculum vitae along with any supporting documentation in order for your suitability for the position you have applied for to be assessed.
 All applicants will be required to provide information about their legal entitlement to work in New Zealand, educational qualifications and declare any criminal convictions, unless covered by the Criminal Records (Clean Slate) Act 2004.
 For certain positions, additional specified information may also be required.

 Recruitment and selection process

 The recruitment and selection process ensures that the best suited applicant for a position is selected.
 Selection is based on the assessment of each applicant's skills, knowledge, abilities and experience.

 The selection process includes short-listing, interviewing and reference checking.
 Depending on the position applied for, there may be a pre-interview assessment by telephone to decide which candidates will proceed to the selection interview stage.
 Additional assessments such as work presentation or work-based exercises and/or psychometric testing may also be required.

 All short-listed candidates will be advised of the assessments to be used for selection to the position applied for.
 If you are selected for interview you will be contacted with the details of the interview and advised about anything you may be required to bring with you to the interview.